Dangerous concrete blocks on beach

 Reported anonymously at 16:13, Fri 5 February 2016

-Sent to North Norfolk District Council and Norfolk County Council 1 minute later
+Sent to Norfolk County Council and North Norfolk District Council 1 minute later

 There are approximately 10 concrete blocks on the beach which were washed over from the sea defense barrier by the surge over 2 years ago.
 They are extremely dangerous as I found out recently when my dog ran into one of them and injured herself.
 She suffered very bad cuts and bruising and was lucky not to have broken any bones.
 The same could easily happen to a child.
 They are scattered on the beach between the prom and the old trafalgar slope.
 At times they are almost covered by the sand but at other times can protrude up to 18" out of the sand.
 Could they be moved back behind the metal barrier when the contractors are clearing the rubble from the bottom of trafalgar slope.